evan1mclean/wheres-waldo/README.md

 # Find Them All

 This application is my first full-stack app and was built to demonstrate my ability to work with a backend as a service.
 The goal of the project was to create an interactive game where players can find Iron Giant, Gandalf, Groot, and Waldo within a large image.
-The game is built using React, CSS, Browser Router, and Firebase/Firestore and is a fun and exciting way to test your skills and see how fast you can find all the characters.
+The game utilizes Firebase/Firestore to store all character position data and the user's clicks are validated against this data.
+The leaderboard is also stored in the Firebase/Firestore database, allowing players to compare their scores with others and see how they rank.
+Built using React, CSS, and Browser Router, this fun and exciting game is a great way to test your skills and see how fast you can find all the characters.

 ## Features